Your Guide To Planning The Week Ahead

 Today, we’re sharing our ultimate guide to weekly planning – an important component to living a well-designed life, one that is built on a foundation of striving for balance and planning with intention.

 We believe that creating a ritual to plan your week ahead can completely change the course of the days that follow.
 Spending even just half an hour at the start of each week can make the hours that make up your week more intentional, more productive, and less stressful.
-Here’s how to get started.
+Here’s how to plan ahead.

 1. Commit to a weekly planning session